danadalis/LEMH-Server/README.md

 upload_max_filesize = 22M
 ```
 ##### **Get Your PHP Installation Info**
 The latest version of HHVM now supports the `phpinfo` command, so you'll be able to get a lot of useful info about your installation.
 Here we're going to write a very basic php file that will give us this information.
-We're going to send it straight to your servers default folder, which will be `/var/www/html`.
+We're going to send it straight to your server's default folder, which will be `/var/www/html`.
 By contrast, domains will be using `/var/www/yourdomain.com/html`.
 ```
 echo "<?php phpinfo(); ?>" > /var/www/html/phpinfo.php
 ```